AllanJeremy/ci-model/readme.md

 ## Usage

+1. Copy the core folder into your Codeigniter 3.x `application/` directory

-Extend the MY_Model class when creating a model.
+2. Extend the MY_Model class when creating a model.

 ```php
     class Custom_Model extends MY_Model